sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-process/send-email-alerts.md

 Now that you know how to apply a handler to a check and take action on events:

 - Reuse this email handler with the `check_cpu` check from our [Monitor server resources][2] guide.
-- Learn how to use the event filter and handler resources you created to start developing a [monitoring as code][15] repository.
+- Learn how to use the event filter, handler, and pipeline resources you created to start developing a [monitoring as code][15] repository.
-- Read the [handlers reference][6] for in-depth handler documentation.
+- Read the [pipeline reference][6] for in-depth pipeline documentation.
-- Check out the [Reduce alert fatigue][7] guide.
+- Check out [Route alerts with event filters][7] for a complex pipeline example that includes several workflows with different event filters and handlers.

 [1]: ../../observe-events/events/